dev-alamin/comprehensive-wordpress-functions-list/readme.md

 - [API Functions](#api-functions)

 ### general-functions.md

-# General Functions
-Certainly!
-Here's how you can format your markdown file to present each function as a code block with its description and parameters:
+Got it!
+Here's how you can present each function as a code block without the PHP start and ending tags:

 ```markdown
 ## get_template_directory()

 ```php
-<?php
-// Retrieves the absolute path to the template directory. get_template_directory();
-?>
+get_template_directory();
 ```
 **Description:** Retrieves the absolute path to the template directory.
 **Parameters:** None